IMPORTANT UPDATE ON COVID-19

 Though teachers are responsible for more students than before in the classroom and online, it is possible to produce a private computer tutor for each student and increase the teacher's ability to respond to each individual.

-Research Professor Beverly Park Woolf is building Web-based intelligent tutors that understand a student's learning needs, optimize teaching materials, and use effective tutoring strategies.
-"These tutors, when used in traditional classrooms with caring teachers, provide the advantages of individualized instruction at an affordable cost," says Woolf.
+Research Professor Beverly Woolf is building web-based intelligent tutors that understand a student's learning needs, optimize teaching materials, and use effective tutoring strategies.

 Machine tutors operate like a trusted mentor, speeding through topics that the student grasps easily, concentrating on topics that cause trouble, and never losing patience.